 CBD interacts with the body’s system of receptors.
 To date, two types of receptors have been identified: CB1 receptors, which are mainly present in the brain, nervous system, glands, and organs; and CB2 receptors, which exist predominantly in the regulatory cells of the immune system.

 One of the main roles of the endocannabinoid system is to control inflammation by regulating the immune response.
 An overactive immune response can trigger allergies and auto-immune problems; an underactive response can make the body vulnerable to infections or make it a more favorable host for the growth of cancer cells.

 Is CBD safe for dogs and cats?

 Hemp and marijuana are both classified as cannabis, but they are very different varieties.
-Marijuana is high in THC (which is responsible for the feeling of being high).
+Marijuana contains high levels of THC, which is responsible for the feeling of being high.
 Conversely, hemp plants contain almost no THC but are rich in the beneficial CBD compound.
-CBD extracted from hemp is will not make your pet high, and it has no negative side effects and is well tolerated by healthy dogs.
+CBD extracted from hemp is will not make your pet high, it has no negative side effects and is well tolerated by healthy dogs.
 Because of this, hemp crops are not a controlled substance, and hemp products containing less than 0.3% THC are legal in all 50 states.

 What is the best kind of CBD for my dog or cat?

 CBD for dogs and cats comes in many convenient forms.
 The most common types are extracts, also known as CBD oil, which can be given from a dropper bottle directly into the mouth, added to food or a treat, rubbed into bare skin inside the ears, or dropped on an animal’s paw to be licked off.
 You may also want to give your dog or cat CBD biscuits or CBD capsules.
 Read How to Give Your Dog CBD to learn more.